BLopo20/Parkinson-s-Disease-Datasets/README.md

 |Nº of walks (total of all subjects)          |60            |
 |% time FoG (mena across walks)               |19.7 ± 19.9   |
 |Nº FoG events (mean across walks)            |3.5 ± 3.1     |

+Each dafa file corresponds to a walking task of a subject and contains, in each sample, the time, the accelerometer and gyroscope values of each of the X, Y, and Z axes for every IMU the patient wore, and the FoG label.
+This label can be 0 for non FoG or 1 for FoG.
+To obtain the FoG label, a video of each walking task was synchronized with the IMU system and an experienced rater identified the start and end times of FoG events in the video recordings.

+Units: The acceleration is in m/s², the gyroscope is in rad/s and the time is in seconds.

+Note:
+- The dataset has a sampling frequency of 128 Hz.